magnus-lycka/foamcutter/README.md

 ### Pedal

 Two pieces of plywood connected with a hinge, with a micro switch, a spring and a stop block between.
 A two-wire cable.

+## Operation

+When active, the +13V will be used to feed current to the NiCr cutting wire.
+The arduino will use a PWN output to feed the PON signal to provide appropriate power to the wire.

+The idea is to power the arduino with AL5V, and provide the following from it.

+  - Pressing the power button will toggle the arduino program between idle and operational.
+  - Pressing |< or >| will decrease or increase the settings for wire temperature, with the least being TBD and the most corresponding to a 1 A current.
+The setting should be indicated somehow...
+Visual or sound?
+  - Pressing a foot pedal will turn on the power to heat the wire, based on the |< / >| setting.
+I.e. it will shift the state between waiting and active.
+There should probably be a visual cue too.

+The settings should provide an even interval of cutting powers between the lowest meaningful value and the highest value which is useful and doesn't overload anything.
+In between these limits, the settings should vary the PWM ratio / voltage so that the power intervals, which are proportional to the voltages squared, are even.
+Wire resistance for 30 cm was measured to 13 Ohms, suggesting that the upper limit will be 100% PWM ratio.